St Augustine Academy, Maidstone

 St Augustine Academy is a coeducational secondary school with academy status, located in Maidstone, Kent.
-It is currently rated by Ofsted as 'Good' and is the only Church of England secondary school in the area.
+It is the only Church of England secondary school in the area.

-The school was formerly named Astor of Hever School.
-The principal is Jason Feldwick, who succeeded Peter Midwinter in 2013.
+The Principal is Steffan Ball.
 The academy moved into its new premises, located adjacent to its existing premises in the Oakwood Park complex, on completion of the first phase of a major building programme in April 2014, with the final phase completed in October 2014.
 The Academy's 2012/13 results place it in the top 10% of schools nationally with regard to student progress.